 - Dada: $$ Eclectic menu, brunch on weekends.
-Vegan, vegetarian, and gluten-free options available.
+Vegan, vegetarian, and gluten-free options are available.

 - The Office: $$ Modern American Gastropub.
 Vegan, vegetarian, and gluten-free friendly.

-- El Camino: $$ Tex Mex cuisine, vegetarian options on menu.
+- El Camino: $$ Tex Mex cuisine, vegetarian options on the menu.

 - Anthony’s Coal Fire Pizza: $$ Italian menu.
 Vegetarian options